by Mark D. Weinstein, Executive Director of Public Relations

 In a statement from the trustees upon accepting Reno’s resignation, William K. “Chip” Bernhard, chairman, commended Reno for his excellent leadership both as vice president for academics and formerly as dean of the School of Business Administration.
 Bernhard cited Reno’s ability to ensure that the doctoral integrity of Cedarville University and his strengthening of the academic division through unity, vision casting, and his personal integrity and transparency.

-Petersen earned a master’s degree from Purdue University and a bachelor’s degree in mechanical engineering from Rose Hulman Institute of Technology.
-He currently serves as the project manager for Petersen Engineering in Brownsburg, Indiana.
-Petersen and his wife, Anita, have three children, all of whom graduated from Cedarville University.
+Peterson earned a master’s degree from Purdue University and a bachelor’s degree in mechanical engineering from Rose Hulman Institute of Technology.
+He currently serves as the project manager for Peterson Engineering in Brownsburg, Indiana.
+Peterson and his wife, Anita, have three children, all of whom graduated from Cedarville University.

 New Faculty Members

 Matthew A. Bennett, Ph.D., Dawn A. Schluetz, Ph.D., and Sharon Cooper, Ph.D., were approved as new faculty members beginning in the 2017-18 academic year.
-Bennett will serve as assistant professor of theology and missions
+Bennett will serve as assistant professor of theology and missions, Schluetz will be assistant professor of theatre, and Cooper will be assistant professor of biology.

 Bennett earned his doctoral degree from Southeastern Baptist Theological Seminary in Wake Forest, North Carolina.
 He also holds a master’s degree in intercultural studies from Cambridge English Center in Bournemouth, England, and a bachelor’s degree in mass communication from Winona State University.
 Prior to joining Cedarville University’s faculty, he was the associate cluster leader for the international mission board.